Ovingham railway station: Grade separation

 Funding for a grade separation of Torrens Road and the Gawler line was announced in the 2019/2020 state budget, with a combined contribution of $231 million from the Federal and State governments.
 The preferred design was revealed in June 2020 which would see an overpass built for Torrens Road to run over the Gawler line; the nearby intersection of Torrens and Churchill Roads would also be raised to meet the elevated height of Torrens Road.
 Major construction commenced in 2021 with anticipated completion in 2023.
 The station itself was partly demolished in March 2022 during construction works, and remained closed when the Gawler line reopened in June 2022.
-Ovingham station later reopened on 7 November 2022.
+Ovingham station later reopened on 7 November 2022, complete with new platforms, lighting, signage and shelters.

 Services by platform

+Transport Links

+There are five bus routes near Ovingham station on nearby Churchill Road and Torrens Road.